Ohio’s mail-in primary tests voting during virus outbreak

 Traditionally a general election battleground state, Ohio has shifted to more consistently Republican in recent cycles.
 Trump won it by a surprisingly high 8 percentage points in 2016, after Barack Obama, with Biden as his running mate, carried the state twice.

 Weissert reported from Washington.
-Associated Press writer Dan Sewell in Cincinnati contributed to this report.
+Associated Press writers Dan Sewell in Cincinnati and John Seewer in Toledo contributed to this report.